 There’s the Tivoli brewery at center left.
 Elitch Gardens would stand just slightly off the right-hand edge, in the railyards.

 Auraria once had stood as an independent settlement, but merged with Denver in 1860 and quickly became what the Denver Library describes as a true “mixed-use neighborhood,” where “(m)ills, breweries, warehouses and other commercial enterprises sat alongside homes for working-class and middle-class families and rooming houses for single working men.”

 What I love about these maps is that you can clearly see the character of each part of the city.
 The producers and illustrators must have walked blocks upon blocks of the city and filled in the rest based on popular architectural styles and city records.
-The result was a way for ordinary people to escape the city and the smog of its smelters just for a second, and see everything from above.

 Modern Mile High stadium stands about smack-dab in the middle of this one.
 In 1908, though, the South Platte River and the railyards kept this area cut off from much of central Denver.